-Since the names of the signals could be quite different, the testbench setup application case required the use of the structured rewriting rule type (see Section III-B).
-One of the rules for the testbench setup is depicted by Figure 13 in pseudo code.
-The rule defines a new local variable called soughtName whose content depends on some attributes of the mappable (enclosed in \$\$) and instead of searching for other mappables, GEMMA searches now for mappables whose name is equal to the variable soughtName.
+Since the names of the signals could be quite different, the test bench setup application case required the use of the structured rewriting rule type (see Section III-F).
+One of the rules for the test bench setup is depicted by Figure 22 in pseudo code.
+The rule defines a new local variable called soughtName whose content depends on some attributes of the mappable (enclosed in \$\$) and instead of searching for other mappables that have the same or a similar name as the original mappable, GEMMA searches now for mappables whose name is equal to the variable soughtName.
 If a mappable has the attributes direction, type, BLOCKID and ID with the respective values OUTPUT, SuT_Type1, 45 and 67 then soughtName would take the value AB_BLOCK45_STATUS_67 and GEMMA will search for and map to another mappable in the database with that name.